-Barbados is one of the most popular tourist vacation destinations in the world and as a consequence the Bridgetown Cruise Terminal is a favorite port of call.
+Barbados is one of the most popular vacation destinations in the world, making the Bridgetown Cruise Terminal a favorite port of call for cruise ships.

-Since the Barbados ventured into cruise tourism in the early 1980’s, it has registered growth in this sector.
+Since Barbados ventured into cruise tourism in the early 1980s, it has registered growth in this sector.

 The most recent statistics, which are for 2011, show cruise arrivals as 726,543.

 The cruise industry globally has grown at about 7 percent annually over the past 30 years, and this trend is expected to continue.

 Mindful of that, Barbados plans to construct a new terminal called the Barbados Sugar Point Cruise Facility, in partnership with Royal Caribbean Cruise Limited.

 It will be done in two phases, the first of which is estimated to cost about three hundred million dollars and will involve the construction of two cruise piers, arrival and departure facilities as well as shops and parking lots.

 The Barbados Sugar Point Cruise Facility project is expected to be completed in two years (2014).

 Already though, the Bridgetown Cruise Terminal has a variety of stores offering a range of products and duty-free shopping for anyone who takes a cruise to Barbados.

 Among the more notable retailers there is: